 02.01 Review all licensee EAL changes and EAL basis document changes to determine if any reduced the effectiveness of the EAL scheme.

-.02 Screen all emergency plan changes and select aof the changes for review to ensure the.
+02.02 Screen all emergency plan changes and select a sample of the changes for review to ensure the changes did not reduce the effectiveness of the emergency plan.

 Note: Lower tier documents may also be in the scope of this review if these lower tier documents are controlled by the licensee via 10 CFR 50.54 (q).

+02.03 Review 10 CFR 50.54(q) emergency plan change process and practice.

 71114.04-03 INSPECTION GUIDANCE